aviate15/sardines-pipeline/report/technical_report.md

 Where `aligned_chars` is the sum of character lengths of all segments successfully aligned, and `total_chars_in_candidate` is the character count of the input text (spaces excluded).

 **Text cap:** Candidates are capped at 1,000 characters before alignment.
-TRUNCATED options reach 32,767 characters — passing this to the aligner would produce a 35GB+ attention matrix and cause OOM.
+TRUNCATED options reach 32,767 characters, passing this to the aligner would produce a 35GB+ attention matrix and cause OOM.
 1,000 characters covers approximately 100 Arabic words, well above any plausible audio clip length in this dataset.

 **Penalties applied before normalization:**